davidnoah/Ruckus/README.md

 - [ ] ensure track plays
 - [ ] ensure track stays playing while other actions are taken

 In my opinion, this is the most crucial phase.
 I must implement the ability to play a track!
 The track must remain playing no matter what the user does.
 If other urls are rendered, the track will remain.
+My initial game plan is to create a React store solely for the music player.

 ### Phase 5: Start Styling (0.5 days)